joomengine/jcb-documentation/083-Manage-a-Components-Global-Config-Option-Field-in-Relation-With-Menu-Params.md

 **[00:14:18](https://www.youtube.com/watch?v=dhVVQP4KS3Q&t=00h14m18s)**

-You’ve now learned how to:
+You've now learned how to:

 * Create and configure global fields in JCB.
 * Control their display between Global Config and Menu Params using the `display` property.